ismailfaridi/Chat-App/README.md

 # Full Stack Realtime Chat App
-This project is a modern real-time chat application built to allow users to engage in one-on-one or group conversations instantly.
+This project is a modern real-time chat application built to allow users to engage in one-on-one conversations instantly.
 It features user authentication, live messaging via WebSockets, and a responsive UI for desktop and mobile.
 The architecture is split into a **Backend** (server + WebSocket logic) and a **Frontend** (client application) so that each layer remains modular and maintainable.

 ## 🌐 Live Demo